APPLICATIONS FOR THE SUMMER PROGRAM 2019 ARE OPEN

 The orientation week takes place in the beginning of the summer program.
 Interns meet with actors with different perspectives and backgrounds during conferences and meetings with Palestinian and Israeli civil society actors committed to peace and justice.
 The orientation week is a very educational experience and also a great opportunity for you to get to know the other FFIPP-participants from all over the world.

 FFIPP takes care of all orientation week expenses (transportation, accommodation) as well as the costs of accommodation during the internship period.
-However, expenses for food and transportation during the summer program month are the student’s responsibility, as are the costs of transportation to and from Israel, and to the preparation weekend.
+However, expenses for food and transportation during the summer program month are the student’s responsibility, as are the costs of transportation to and from Ben Gurion Airport, and to the preparation weekend.

 The Summer Program includes is a one-month internship position at a partner organization, like a women’s rights bureau in Haifa, working with children in Nablus or with refugees in Ramallah, conducting applied research in Bethlehem or writing articles in at a news agency in Jerusalem.
 As the content of the work may vary the emphasis lies on the human character of the experience the program offers, and the opportunity to grasp the complexity of the conflict on the ground.
 Although there will be possibilities to contribute to the work of the partner host organization during the internship, the program represents above all an opportunity for you to learn.